 - Consultations.
-The Brain Injury Clinic also provides consultation service.
+The Brain Injury Clinic also provides a consultation service.
 A comprehensive consultation evaluation may take 2-3 visits over a period of 1-2 months.

 We accept Medical Assistance, Medicare, as well as some private insurance.
 Verification of all insurance must be made prior to an appointment being scheduled.
 When applicable, co-payments are expected at the time of service.

-To make a referral contact Suzanne Mannion at 410-550-0104
+To make a referral contact Access Services at 410-550-0104

 LocationBrain Injury Clinic